DiaLeor/linear-regression/README.txt

 - Plot of the line of best fit for predicted son heights (Y-hat)

 -- visualization_of_slope_stability.png
-- Add a visual confirming the assumption that our slopes don't change
+- A visual confirming the assumption that our slopes don't change